valleyofdoom/PC-Tuning/README.md

 Open PowerShell and enter the command below to disable the ``Allow the computer to turn off this device to save power`` option for all applicable devices in Device Manager.

-Re-plugging devices may cause this option to re-enable so either avoid doing so, run this command again each time or run it at system startup as a precautionary measure with Task Scheduler ([instructions](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)).
+Re-plugging devices may cause this option to re-enable so either avoid doing so, run this command again each time or place it in a script and run it at system startup as a precautionary measure with Task Scheduler ([instructions](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)).
+Ensure to wrap any paths with quotes if there are spaces in them.
 Ensure to verify whether everything is working correctly after a system restart.
-You may need to enable the ``Run with highest privileges`` option if administrator privileges are required.
+You need to enable the ``Run with highest privileges`` option if administrator privileges are required.
+For PowerShell scripts, set the program to start to ``PowerShell`` and the arguments to the path of the script (e.g. ``C:\device-power-saving.ps1``).

 ```powershell
 Get-WmiObject MSPower_DeviceEnable -Namespace root\wmi | ForEach-Object { $_.enable = $false; $_.psbase.put(); }